cloudrivers/AutoOps/README.md

 # AutoOps

 This project contains useful operational processes represented as state machines with AWS StepFunctions.
-Currently, it is used for auto creating EBS usage alarm for EC2 instances and auto scaling EBS and file system on it.
+Currently, it is used for auto-creating EBS usage alarms when EC2 instances starts and auto-scaling up EBS volumes and file systems.
+Since only XFS and NTFS can be scaled up online, if the file systems on your EC2 instances are other than those, please be noted that only the EBS volumes will be scaled up automatically and the Step Functions will stop with error when trying to scale up file systems.

 ## How to deploy

+0. Prerequisites

+    - For running SSM command, you need to install SSM Agent in your EC2 instances.
+Please refet to [https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html]

+    - For monitoring the disk usage, you need to install and config CloudWatch agent in your EC2 instances.
+Please refer to [https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html]

 1. With SAM CLI installed
     ```